OpenDreamKit/OpenDreamKit/Communication/eInfra-Booklet/ODK.md

 # Project focus:

-OpenDreamKit aims to deliver flexible toolkits enabling research groups to set up Virtual Research Environments, customised to meet the varied needs of research projects in pure mathematics and applications, and supporting the full research life-cycle from
+OpenDreamKit aims to deliver a flexible toolkit enabling research groups to set up Virtual Research Environments, customised to meet the varied needs of research projects in pure mathematics and applications, and supporting the full research life-cycle from